 Tuesday, April 08, 2014

-Guitar on "Crow" is by Michael Daves, who is in his eighth year of residency at our local Rockwood Music Hall.
-Here he is doing "Mule Skinner Blues" at the Rockwood in December of 2010:
+Guitar on "Sally Goodin" is by Michael Daves, who is in his eighth year of residency at our local Rockwood Music Hall.
+In the video above he does "Mule Skinner Blues" at the Rockwood in December of 2010.

-On "Crow." he plays acoustic bass.
+The bassist is Skip Ward.
+On "Sally Goodin" he plays acoustic bass.
 In the above clip of "Clean" by the Darren Lyons Group, he plays electric bass in a fusion piece, performed at B.B.
 King's Blues Club in 2011.

 Monday, April 07, 2014